-The Axiom intervention in October 2023 was at a time of year, subsequent to the setting and collection of the 2023-24 contribution, that has increased cashflow pressure on the fund.
-Nevertheless, the fund continues to progress applications and we are making payments in accordance with the published prioritisation approach.
+The fund continues to progress applications and we are making payments in accordance with the published prioritisation approach.

-We therefore expect the fund to be able to continue to make its required payments as decisions on grant applications are made.
+We expect the fund to be able to continue to make its required payments as decisions on grant applications are made.

-Reserves at 31 October 2023 were £25.1m, and at the end of February 2024 were £31.1m.
-We expect the balance in the fund to reduce across the financial year with the low point being during September 2024.
-The balance is however forecast to remain sufficient to pay grants as they fall due.
+Reserves at 31 October 2024 were £44.7m.
+We expect the balance in the fund to reduce across the financial year with the low point being during September 2025.
+While there is always inherent uncertainty in forecasting the timing of payments and receipts, the balance is expected to remain sufficient to pay grants as they fall due.